 Buying locally-grown flowers is one great choice.
 And although it doesn’t necessarily mean organic, looking for the Rainforest Alliance certification label is a good practice when shopping for flowers from the grocery store or from larger flower companies.

-In this article, we’re going to talk about the best places to find organic, eco-friendly, and locally-grown flowers.
+In this article, I’ll tell you about the best places to find organic, sustainable, and locally-grown flowers.
 The next time you want to send a loved one a bouquet or just want to brighten up your home office, consider checking out one of the resources or online flower shops below!

 This post contains affiliate links, which means we may earn a small commission if you choose to make a purchase.
-We only make recommendations that are genuine and meet our standards.
+We only make honest recommendations.
+Featured image credit: Enjoy Flowers.

 Why Buy Organic, Slow, & Locally-Grown Flowers?